rshtishi/payroll/README.md

 # payroll

-Payroll is application that is being build using the micro-service architecture.
+*payroll* is an application that manages employees built with microservice architecture.

 ## Business Case

-A company needs web application for managing employees and the deparments in which they are organized.
-The application must be horizontally scalable.
+A company needs web application for managing employees and the departments in which they are organized.
+The application must be are geared toward reusability and needs to be highly resilient and scalable.

 ## Technology